olliegroth/olliegroth/README.md

 ---

-### 👨‍💻 About Me :
+### 🙂 About Me :
 Degree Apprentice working as a Software Test Engineer at Airbus Defence and Space 🛰️
-- 👍 Intermediate Python Programmer
+- 🐍 Intermediate Python Programmer
-- 🆕 Java and Gherkin Programmer
+- 🆕 Beginner Java♨️ and Gherkin🥒 Programmer
 - ⚽ Assistant Football Coach
 - 👨‍🏫 Part-time Maths Tutor